stevenyslee/Datastructures-and-Algorithms-notes/Lectures/Compiled/Lecture-3.md

     def __len__(self):
         return len(self.elements)

-    #Boolean function, returns true if the stack is not empty.
+    # Boolean function, returns true if the stack is not empty.
-    #Is to be used in place of isEmpty
+    # Is to be used in place of isEmpty
     def __bool__(self):
         return bool(self.elements)

-    #Allows us to do this: stack += 1 and 1 is put at the top of the stack
+    # Allows us to do this: stack += x and x is put at the top of the stack
+    def __iadd__(self, element):
+        self.elements.append(element)
+        return self

+    # Pushes an element at the top of the stack, same as
-    def __iadd__(self,other):
+    def push(self, element):
-        self.elements.append(other)
+        self.elements.append(element)
         return self

     #Allows us to pop n times the stack using stack -= n